kya8/kya8.github.io/content/post/pointers-again/index.md

 - there exists an object c such that a and c are pointer-interconvertible, and c and b are pointer-interconvertible.

 ...combined with pointer conversion rules, it's possible to convert between pointer to a standard-layout struct and pointer to its first member, via an intermediate `void*` pointer.

+# Pointer total order
+There is actually one exception to the "same-object-or-array" rule: the total order of pointers in C++.
+It only applies to comparison functors, `std::less`, `std::greater` etc. This total order is consistent with defined pointer comparison rules of the built-in comparison operators.
+For the unspecified case, the result becomes implementation-defined.

+Note that in C, relational comparison of unrelated pointers is _undefined_.